Pennsylvania Contractors Insurance

 To make things smoother, prepare the following information to expedite the application:

-Details about the workforce include the number and types of employees,
+- Details about the workforce include the number and types of employees

-Current and expected revenue,
+- Current and expected revenue

-Prior claims and insurance history, and
+- Prior claims and insurance history

-Insurance requirements for commercial leases.
+- Insurance requirements for commercial leases

-Pennsylvania Workers' Compensation Insurance
+Workers’ Compensation Insurance for Contractors in Pennsylvania

 Employers liability insurance is mandatory in Pennsylvania for any construction company with more than two employees.